 Flavanol content guide

-Regular consumption of flavanol-rich cocoa drinks improves cognitive performances in elderly with or without memory decline.
+Regular consumption of flavanol-rich cocoa drinks improves cognitive performances in the elderly with or without memory decline.
 A quantitative study of low (48 mg), intermediate (520 mg) and high (993 mg) flavanol consumption for a period of 8 weeks revealed proportional improvements in the verbal task, processing speed, executive function, and working memory in the subjects.
 In another study which involved a 10-min task battery administered in six consecutive repetitions, comprising of a serial subtraction task and a rapid visual information processing task using 30 adults with similar test groups it was found that flavanol significantly improved working memory.
 Not only the cognitive functions but improvements were also observed in reducing insulin resistance, suggesting some role of Flavanol in endothelial functions and glucose sensitivity.

 A possible mechanism for this improvement is the fact that flavanol increases nitric oxide (NO) bioavailability.
 NO happens to be the vital regulator of vascular function, improving the blood pressure regulation and vascular tone.
 These changes although peripheral but can be extended to the brain’s cerebrovascular system as well and thereby improve the overall functionality of the brain especially memory.
-A high-resolution functional magnetic resonance imaging revealed that in subjects with a higher concentration of flavanol an increased cerebral blood volume was observed in the dentate gyrus (part of the hippocampus), a structure which is generally affected by aging and potentially implicated in age-related memory loss.
+A high-resolution functional magnetic resonance imaging revealed that in subjects with a higher concentration of flavanol an increased cerebral blood volume was observed in the dentate gyrus (part of the hippocampus), a structure which is generally affected by ageing and potentially implicated in age-related memory loss.

 Role of Nitric Oxide in Cardiovascular functions